Camel caravans were common in 1881 Tashkent

 If we sometimes could not see our camels during the day, in the evening for tea, the guides always turned up and kept themselves completely free; it was just a pity that we could not communicate with them.
 What we had to say to them was interpreted by the heads of the stations.

-Thus, under God's protection and assistance, we arrived here in Kazalinsk on Sept.
-9, happy and healthy.
-Wanted to stock up on provisions for our onward journey and then start travelling again on Sept.
+So under God's protection and assistance, we arrived here in Kazalinsk on Sept.
+9, happy and healthy, wanted to stock up richly on provisions for our onward journey and then start travelling again on Sept.
 11 at noon, but that was prevented by my wife’s childbirth, as mentioned at the beginning of my letter.

-Also on Thursday evening, little Jakob Wiebe [#187429] died.
+Also on Thursday evening, the Wiebe’s little Jakob died.
 This is the 11th child taken from our traveling party by death.
-As we heard in different places, this year it is the children's disease that caused the death of all our children and which has prevailed in this area.
+As we have heard in various places, it is the children's disease prevalent in this area which has caused the death of all of our children this year.
 Adults in Irgiz have also succumbed to it.

-So, since my wife is quite well, we intend to continue our journey on Monday, the 15th of this month.
-Oh, we can certainly believe that the faithful Lord, who has graciously guided and led us up to now, will also continue to help us (etc. etc. - editor).
+So, since my wife is quite well, we are thinking of continuing our journey on Monday, the 15th of this month.
+Oh, we can certainly believe that the faithful Lord, who has graciously guided and led us until now, will also continue to help us (etc. etc. - Editor).

 P.S.: I must briefly note that it was here where we first came across the melons and watermelons, which we thought we had already seen in Irgiz.
 Melons and watermelons cost 3 to 5 kopeks [2-3¢] each, but are worth much more than where you are.
 Here in Kazalinsk, we all live on fish, catfish and carp, at every noon meal.
 Fifteen pood (? - editor) [245 kg. or 542 lb.] costs 14 kopeks [7¢], and if you barter, they are even cheaper.